 If the nonlease component or components associated with the lease component are the predominant component of the combined component, an entity is required to account for the combined component in accordance with ASC 606.
 Certain disclosures are required if applying this practical expedient.
 The Company's project team is evaluating this recently issued ASU 2018-11.
 For leases in which the Company is the lessee, primarily consisting of ground leases, the Company will recognize a right-of-use asset and a lease liability equal to the present value of the minimum lease payments with rental payments being applied to the lease liability and to interest expense and the right-of-use asset being amortized to expense over the term of the lease.
 In addition, under ASU 2016-02, lessors will only capitalize incremental direct leasing costs.
 As a result, the Company will no longer be able to capitalize legal costs and internal leasing wages and instead will be required to expense these and other non-incremental costs as incurred.
 In January 2018, the FASB issued ASU 2018-01, "Leases (Topic 842): Land Easement Practical Expedient for Transition to Topic 842" ("ASU 2018-01"), which provides an optional transition practical expedient to not evaluate under Topic 842 existing or expired land easements that were not previously accounted for as leases under the current leases guidance in Topic 840.
-An entity that does not elect this practical expedient should evaluate new or modified land easements under Topic 842 beginning at the date that the entity adopts Topic 842.
-An entity that does not elect this practical expedient should evaluate all existing or expired land easements in connection with the adoption of the new lease requirements in Topic 842 to assess whether they meet the definition of a lease.
-The effective date and transition requirements for ASU 2018-01 are the same as the effective date and transition requirements in ASU 2016-02.
-The Company plans to elect this practical expedient and has gathered its inventory and is
+An entity that elects this practical expedient should evaluate all existing or expired land easements in connection with the adoption of the new lease requirements in Topic 842 to assess whether they meet the definition of a lease.
+The effective date and transition requirements in ASU 2016-02.
+The Company plans to elect this practical expedient and has gathered its inventory and is in the process of drafting procedures and controls.